iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 5 reviews"/>
 </p>

+> Surprisingly motivating, simple app that tells you total minutes walked each day, and how many of those were minutes were brisk walking.
+Also includes charts with mins per week, month etc. Uncomplicated, just leave it in your pocket while you're walking.
+You don't even need to open the app :) didn't think I would find it this useful but I'm surprised at how motivated I am to quicken my walking pace now<br> :date: __2020-12-04 12:51:44__

+> Good encouragement to make some effort to get up and walk.<br> :date: __2020-12-03 10:15:02__

+> Amazing App!
+So easy to follow and use.
+My walking style has certainly improved.
+Motivational!
+Love it!
+For me this works better than cointing steps.
+Another family member has surprised us by actually wanting to go out and exercise more since using it.
+We hope it will continue to motivate us and help us to improve our health.<br> :date: __2020-12-02 09:39:01__

+> Useful<br> :date: __2020-12-01 22:13:01__

+> Working from home has brought mental & physical fatigue so downloaded this app to get me inspired to take a brisk walk every day at lunch and help my physical and mental health I luv this inspirational app.
+Just wish it also gave you amount of steps.<br> :date: __2020-12-01 07:53:44__

 > Unpressurised yet still strangely motivating.
 Good record of what you've done on the graphs.<br> :date: __2020-11-29 14:12:01__

 > Simple and Effective.<br> :date: __2020-11-29 12:20:37__